Making music on Linux

 In my opinion, the most mature DAW available for Linux is Bitwig.
 It is somewhat pricey and is not open-source, however it makes up for it with its broad range of available synths, effects and other features.
 The UI feels snappy and very intuitive.
 On my personal machine I feel like Bitwig is 1.5-2x times faster than Ableton in "just doing the general DAW stuff".

 If you feel more adventurous and would like to try a more experimental interface, Bespoke could be the DAW for you.
+It's also open source!

 The VSTs